Camp Details & FAQs

 What does a typical day at GRRR look like?

 Most days, we start with a camp assembly to prepare campers for the day.
 After that, campers will go to small group instrument instruction.
 During instrument instruction, campers will learn different cover songs.
 A longer band rehearsal is next where campers will work together to create their own songs.
-Lunch is next.
-After lunch, campers will go to art class to design their own band logo and create posters, buttons and screen printed t-shirts with the logo.
-Campers will then go to a workshop that's topic could include media literacy, women's history in music, gender & identity, self-defense, and/or activism.
-Campers will then have another hour of band rehearsal and will finish off the day with a guest performance of a local band.
+Next, campers have a lunch break followed by a guest performance of a local band.
+After, campers will go to art class to design their own band logo and create posters, buttons and screen printed t-shirts with the logo.
+Campers will then go to a workshop that's topic could include media literacy, women's history in music, gender & identity, anti-oppression training, self-defense, and/or activism.
+Campers will then have another hour of band rehearsal and will finish off the day with a closing assembly.

 Besides music, what else do you teach at GRRR?